Prashant812/Data-Visualization/README.md

 # Data-visualization
-Data Visualization and Statistics using Pandas
+Data Visualization and Statistics using Pandas.
 In this repository , I have used Pima Indians Diabetes Database as a csv file.
 This data-set is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
 The objective is to predict based on diagnostic measurements whether a patient has diabetes.
 Several constraints